-Cocodimal was my nemesis, read the instructions first, you can get addicted to these and without realising it, I did.
-I popped them like smarties and then the day came where I got my timings wrong and took too many in a very short period of time, which made me really poorly.
+Cocodimal was my nemesis, read the instructions first, you can get addicted to these & without realising it, I did.
+I popped them like smarties & then the day came where I got my timings wrong & took too many in a very short period of time, which made me really poorly.

-I did not speak to my Doctor or any or my specialists, as I felt it was my choice about what I wanted to do and what I wanted to put into my body, therefore I chose to stop the now small amount of meds I was on, get them out of my system to take back control of my body and my life.
-This might not work for everyone , it will be seen as Reckless by some people and yes I know, it’s not medically advised, but it worked for me.
-But to be sure if you are thinking of getting off your meds be safe and do your research.
+I did not speak to my Doctor or any of my specialists, as I felt it was my choice about what I wanted to do & what I wanted to put into my body, therefore I chose to stop the now small amount of meds I was on, get them out of my system to take back control of my body & life.
+This might not work for everyone , it will be seen as reckless by some people & yes I know, it’s not medically advised, but it worked for me.
+But be sure if you are thinking of getting off your meds, research, speak to people & do what is right for you.

-I am not constipated and blocked up all of the time, feeling bloated and agitated.
+I am not constipated & blocked up all of the time, feeling bloated & agitated.

-I’m not tiered every waking moment, I have more energy and motivation.
+I am not tiered every waking moment, I have more energy & motivation.

-I find I get ill less often (although I’m writing this with a stinking cold that I can only blame the hubby for!!).
+I find I get ill less often (although I am riting this with a stinking cold).

 If i am honest I have only seen positives from moving away from the prescription meds.

-Of course I get a bug here and there, Im bound to with a lowered immune system, but when I do, I will sometimes reach for the paracetamol or cold and flu and if I need antibiotics then of course I will take them, but at least I’m not taking things daily and a number of times a day.
-I like to try it a bit more o’naturel, I’m more of a honey and lemon kinda girl, aiming to get the vitamin C in and clear things more naturally.
+Of course I get a bug here & there, Im bound to with a lowered immune system, but when I do, I will sometimes reach for the paracetamol or cold & flu & if I need antibiotics then of course I will take them, but at least I am not taking things daily.

 I also lean towards supplements, Vitamin D, B12, Vitamin C and one of my favourites Sea Buckthorn, I have done a lot of research about supplements and taken the time to work out what works and doesn’t work for me.
 But all of this has only supported my road to better health.